fdeblasio/pokeemerald-expansion/README.md

 - Spinda:
     - All stats: 60->80

+- Swablu:
+    - Received Fluffy as a second Ability

 - Altaria:
     - SpA: 70->80
+    - Received Fluffy as a second Ability
     - Learns Air Slash by TM

 - Mega Altaria: